zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 The spotlight in this release is the ZenML Kserve integration.
 This integration lets you define pipeline steps to scale up your ML model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch, and ONNX.

 ![Kserve](../assets/posts/release_0_12_0/kserve.png)

 ## 📌 Specify Resources Per Step

 Some steps of your machine learning pipeline might be more resource-intensive and require special hardware to execute.
-In this release you can now specify the resources to allocate for a single step in your pipeline.
+In this release you can now specify the resources (such as the amount of memory, CPU and GPU) to allocate on a step level in your pipeline.

 To allocate resources to a specific step in your pipeline, simply specify `resource_configuration` in the `step` decorator: